mvolkmann/blog/src/smalltalk/05-help.md

 The `Behavior` class is a superclass of all classes.
 It defines the instance method `>>` which takes a `Symbol` selector and returns the `CompiledMethod` instance that handles the selector.

+## Finding Methods

+To find methods that contain given text, enter the text in Workspace, select it, right-click, and select "Method Source with it".